-Breakfast: Hot breakfast buffet with eggs, biscuits and gravy, waffles, yogurts, bagels, English muffins, cereals, fresh fruit, fruit juice as well as coffee, cocoa and teas.
+Breakfast: Hot breakfast buffet with eggs, biscuits and gravy, waffles, yogurts, bagels, English muffins, cereals and fresh fruit.
+Beverages such as fruit juice, coffee, cocoa and teas will be provided.

-Morning: During today's rolling lecture and field trip, learn about the giant ripple marks left by the flood which are plainly visible on aerial photographs.
-They went unnoticed for many years simply because their immense size makes their pattern and symmetry almost indistinguishable from the ground.
-Visit Pothole Reservoir whose "Potholes" were created by the flood waters and the subsequent addition of O'Sullivan Dam by the Columbia Basin Project.
+Morning: During today's rolling lecture and field trip, learn about the giant ripple marks left by the flood; they are plainly visible on aerial photographs.
+The marks went unnoticed for many years simply because their immense size makes their pattern and symmetry almost indistinguishable from the ground.
+Visit a Pothole reservoir whose "Potholes" were created by the flood waters and the subsequent addition of O'Sullivan Dam by the Columbia Basin Project.
 It raised the water table high enough to allow these topographical depressions to become lakes.

 Lunch: Sack lunch at historic wayside.

-Afternoon: Travel through the Quincy Basin where the flood waters carried huge boulders of basalt and granite from the bedrock along the flood's course and scattered them across the basin as the waters slowed.
-Fields are now filled with thousands of boulders, some the size of a small house.
-Continue past the Hanford nuclear site which produced plutonium from 1944 through 1991 as part of the Manhattan Project.
+Afternoon: Travel through the Quincy Basin where the flood waters carried huge basalt and granite boulders from the bedrock along the flood's course and scattered them across the basin as the waters slowed.
+Fields are now filled with thousands of boulders, some the size of a small houses.
+Continue past the Hanford nuclear site, which produced plutonium from 1944 through 1991 as part of the Manhattan Project.
 It had as many as nine reactors running in the late 50's and early 60's.
-From 1964 - 1971 eight reactors were slowly shutdown and prepared for decontamination and decommissioning.
-The remaining reactor was converted to produce electricity, as well as plutonium and continued to operate until 1991.
+From 1964 - 1971 eight reactors were slowly shut down and prepared for decontamination and decommissioning.
+The remaining reactor was converted to produce electricity, as well as plutonium, and continued to operate until 1991.

 Dinner: Explore historic Walla Walla and select a restaurant of your preference to dine on your own.

 Evening: Enjoy an evening at your leisure after our busy schedule.
-Walk through the town or sip a cup of coffee at a local restaurant or coffee shop.
+Walk through the town or sip a cup of coffee at a local coffee shop.